How to make your PowerPoint presentations accessible to disabled users.

 - Use plain English and avoid the use of abbreviations.

 - Provide text descriptions for pictorial elements or graphs.
-To do this, right click on 'Image', select 'format picture', click 'web tab' and then add in the description and click 'OK').
+To do this, right click on 'Image', select 'format picture', click the third icon along and select 'alt text' and then add in the title and description and click 'OK').

 Style of slides